 - Acute pain when lifting against a force

-- Physical exam: Your doctor will perform a careful examination of your arm, fingers and elbow, discuss activities that lead to symptoms, and ask about any history of injury, arthritis, or nerve disease.
+- Physical exam.
+Your OSI orthopedic specialist will perform a careful examination of your arm, fingers, and elbow, as well as discuss activities that led to symptoms and ask about any history of injury, arthritis, or nerve disease.

-- MRI: An MRI may be ordered to check for other issues, such as neck arthritis, which can lead to arm pain.
+- MRI: An MRI will confirm your OSI doctor’s diagnosis by checking for other issues, such as neck arthritis, which can lead to arm pain.

-The vast majority of patients seeking relief from golfer’s elbow are successfully treated with nonsurgical techniques:
+The vast majority of patients seeking relief from golfer’s elbow are successfully treated with non-invasive, nonsurgical techniques, including:

 - Non-steroidal anti-inflammatory medicines